-Table 2 summarizes the performance of the different learners on the 25 data sets.
+Table 2 summarizes the performance of the different learners on the 25 datasets.
 The overall results highlight which problems are more complex.
 All learners presented poor performance in the problems bald1, bpa, glsd1, glsd3, pim, and wpbc.
 Examining the measure of performance, we observed that all learners had a low TP rate, which indicates that the minority class is not well defined in these problems.
-Most of these data sets are highly imbalanced; so, the imbalance ratio turns up to be an important factor that hinders the performance of the tested learners.
-Nonetheless, the problems bpa and pim are almost balanced, so there may be other complexity factors affecting the learning performance such as small disjuncts.
+Most of these datasets are highly imbalanced; so, the imbalance ratio turns up to be an important factor that hinders the performance of the tested learners.
+Nonetheless, the problems bpa and pim 8